Solo Travel in Bulgaria

 Population – 7,576,751

-Language spoken – Bulgarian (a little English in the tourist areas of the Black Sea)
+Language spoken – Bulgarian (a little English in the tourist spots in Bulgaria such as areas of the Black Sea)

 Did you know?
 When Bulgarians shake their head as ‘no’ it actually means ‘yes.’